 Breakpoints in SSIS are very useful to understand the Data Flow at multiple levels.
-For example, you can use the breakpoints to understand the variable values at the Pre-Execution, Post-Execution, each Iteration etc.
+For example, you can use the SSIS breakpoints to understand the variable values at the Pre-Execution, Post-Execution, each Iteration, etc.

-In this article, we will show the step by step approach to configuring the Breakpoints in SSIS with an example.
-For this demonstration, we are going to use the below shown SSIS package.
+Let us see the step by step approach to configuring the Breakpoints in SSIS with an example.
+For this SSIS Breakpoints demonstration, we are going to use the below shown package.

-and the variable that is used for this package are:
+And the variable used for this SSIS Breakpoints package are:

 and the data that we used for the above package is: